-Indicator Survey question Format (p.
-15) IATI alignment (p.
-17) Scoring approach (p.
-16) Sampling approach (p.
-9) Weightings (p.
-20) ESG and accountability to communities Organisational level 1 1 25.1 Does the DFI have a policy on early disclosure of investments?
-No General 25.2 Does the DFI clearly articulate what E&S documentation will be disclosed for medium and high-risk projects? - Open format Policy/document found or not 5 25.
-E&S global 25.3 Does the DFI disclose the E&S policies/standards it applies (e.g. IFC Performance Standards or in-house policies) for its investments? disclosure policy 25.4 Does the DFI have a policy that specifies when a document should be translated and in which language?
-25.5 Does the DFI disclose an explanation of project risk categorisation?
+Indicator Survey question Format IATI alignment Scoring approach Sampling approach Weightings 25.1 Does the DFI have a policy on early disclosure of investments?
+No General 25.2 Does the DFI clearly articulate what E&S documentation will be disclosed for medium and high-risk projects?
+Policy/document found or not 25.
+E&S global 25.3 Does the DFI disclose the E&S policies/standards it applies (e.g. IFC Performance Standards or in-house policies) for its investments?
+Onon format 5 disclosure policy 25.4 Does the DFI have a policy that specifies when a document should be translated and in which language?
+Open format 5 25.5 Does the DFI disclose an explanation of project risk categorisation?
 25.6 Does the DFI disclose a list of investment exemptions?

-Indicator Survey question Format (p.
-15) IATI alignment (p.
-17) Scoring approach (p.
-16) Sampling approach (p.
-9) Weightings (p.
-20) 26.
-E&S community disclosure policy 26.1 Does the DFI have a community disclosure policy? - Open format No General 26.2 Does the policy require early disclosure to project-affected people?
-Policy/document found or not 4 26.3 Does the DFI clearly articulate what E&S documentation will be disclosed to project-affected people for investments?
+Indicator Survey question Format IATI alignment Scoring approach Sampling approach Weightings 26.
+E&S community disclosure policy 26.1 Does the DFI have a community disclosure policy?
+Open format No General 26.2 Does the policy require early disclosure to project-affected people?
+Policy/document found or not 26.3 Does the DFI clearly articulate what E&S documentation will be disclosed to project-affected people for investments?
 4 26.4 Does the DFI have a free, prior, and informed consent (FPIC) policy?
 27. IAM global disclosure documentation 27.1 Does the DFI disclose the availability of the Independent Accountability Mechanism (IAM) on its website?
 Special format (webpage only) No Database/portal found or not General 27.2 Does the DFI IAM have a publicly available registry that publishes results, responses, or findings?
 2

-Indicator Survey question Format (p.
-15) IATI alignment (p.
-17) Scoring approach (p.
-16) Sampling approach (p.
-9) Weightings (p.
-20) 28.
-IAM community disclosure policy 28.1 Does the DFI require clients to disclose the availability of the IAM to project-affected people where appropriate?
-Or; Does the DFI state that it will disclose the availability of IAM to project-affected people?
+Indicator Survey question Format IATI alignment Scoring approach Sampling approach Weightings 28.
+IAM community disclosure policy 28.1 Does the DFI require clients to disclose the availability of the IAM to project-affected people where appropriate?Or; Does the DFI state that it will disclose the availability of IAM to project-affected people?
 Open format No Policy/document found or not General 2 29.
-PGM community disclosure policy 29.1 Does the DFI require clients to disclose the availability of the project-level grievance mechanism (PGM) to project-affected people where appropriate?
-Or; Does the DFI state that it will disclose the availability of the PGM to project-affected people?
+PGM community disclosure policy 29.1 Does the DFI require clients to disclose the availability of the project-level grievance mechanism (PGM) to project-affected people where appropriate?Or; Does the DFI state that it will disclose the availability of the PGM to project-affected people?
 Open format No Policy/document found or not General 2 Project level 30.
 Summary of E&S risks 30.1 Does the DFI disclose a summary of E&S risks for an activity?
 Open format Yes ≥80% of projects General 30.2 Are E&S standards triggered by the project identified?
 2

-Indicator Survey question Format (p.
-15) IATI alignment (p.
-17) Scoring approach (p.
-16) Sampling approach (p.
-9) Weightings (p.
-20) 31.
+Indicator Survey question Format IATI alignment Scoring approach Sampling approach Weightings 31.
 E&S project plans / assessments 31.1 Does the DFI disclose the minimum E&S documentation for the risk categorisation?
-Yes ≥80% of projects General 31.2 Does the DFI disclose what E&S documentation was produced for the activity?
-Open format 4 31.3 Does the DFI disclose all produced E&S documents for the activity?
-32. Assurance of E&S community disclosure 32.1 Does the DFI state if disclosure of the activity to projected-affected people was required?
-Open format No ≥80% of projects General 3 32.2 If yes, then: Does the DFI state the date of community E&S disclosure?
+Open format Yes General 4 31.2 Does the DFI disclose what E&S documentation was produced for the activity? ≥80% of projects 31.3 Does the DFI disclose all produced E&S documents for the activity?
+32.1 Does the DFI state if disclosure of the activity to projected-affected people was required?
+Open format No ≥80% of projects General 8 32.
+Assurance of community disclosure 32.2 If yes, then: Does the DFI state the date of community E&S disclosure?
 32.3 Does the DFI state the place of community E&S disclosure?